das-projects/Rhine/README.md

 ### Evaluation Metrics for Pre-training and Fine-tuning

-To ensure the effectiveness and robustness of our multi-modal foundation model, we will employ a variety of evaluation metrics at different stages of pre-training and fine-tuning.
-These metrics will help assess the model’s performance comprehensively.
+To ensure the effectiveness and robustness of our multi-modal foundation model, we employ a variety of evaluation metrics at different stages of pre-training and fine-tuning.
+These metrics comprehensively assess the model’s performance.

 #### Pre-training Evaluation Metrics

 1. **Image Encoder (BEITv2-based):**

-   - **Reconstruction Loss:** Measures how well the model reconstructs the masked image patches using the CLIP embeddings.
-This is typically evaluated using mean squared error (MSE) or cross-entropy loss.
+   - **Reconstruction Loss:** Measures how well the model reconstructs masked image patches using CLIP embeddings, typically evaluated using mean squared error (MSE) or cross-entropy loss.
-   - **Patch-wise Accuracy:** The accuracy of predicting the correct visual tokens for the masked patches.
+   - **Patch-wise Accuracy:** The accuracy of predicting correct visual tokens for the masked patches.
-   - **Global Representation Quality:** Assessed using linear probing on a downstream image classification task (e.g., ImageNet), evaluating metrics such as top-1 and top-5 accuracy【52†source】【53†source】.
+   - **Global Representation Quality:** Assessed using linear probing on a downstream image classification task (e.g., ImageNet), evaluating metrics such as top-1 and top-5 accuracy.

 2. **Text Encoder (LLM2Vec-based):**

    - **Masked Language Modeling (MLM) Accuracy:** Measures the accuracy of predicting masked tokens in the text, evaluated using cross-entropy loss.
    - **Perplexity:** A measure of how well the probability distribution predicted by the model aligns with the actual distribution of the data.
 Lower perplexity indicates a better language model.
-   - **Contrastive Learning Metrics:** For SimCSE, metrics like cosine similarity between positive pairs and the alignment and uniformity of the learned representations【38†source】.
+   - **Contrastive Learning Metrics:** For SimCSE, metrics like cosine similarity between positive pairs and the alignment and uniformity of the learned representations.

 3. **Multiway Transformer Integration:**
    - **Alignment Loss:** Measures how well the text and image embeddings are aligned, typically using cosine similarity or a similar metric.